eliyya/rjs-api/README.md

 ### delete(deleteOptions?): Promise\<object>

-Apply a `PUT` to the generated route
+Apply a `DELETE` to the generated route

 **Params:**